 Location: Primorsky krai and south of Khabarovsky krai, Russian Far East

-Goal: The project will be implemented in Primorsky krai and south of Khabarovsky krai that is home to endangered Amur tigers and Amur leopards.
+Goal: This project is located in five protected areas across Primorsky krai and south of Khabarovsky krai that is home to endangered Amur tigers and Amur leopards.
 The goal of the project is to stabilize Amur tiger and leopard populations through anti-poaching and environmental education activities.

-Objective 1: Reduce poaching of Amur tigers, Amur leopards and their prey species, improving protection of their habitat;
+Objective 1: to reduce poaching of Amur tigers, Amur leopards, and their prey species and improve protection of their habitat;

-Objective 2: To improve law enforcement efforts within protected areas;
+Objective 2: to improve law enforcement efforts within 5 federal-level protected areas;

-Objective 3: To raise awareness about the state of Amur tiger and leopard populations, involving the public in nature conservation actions.
+Objective 3: to raise people’s awareness about the state of Amur tiger and Amu leopard populations and involve the public in nature conservation actions.